What are the aims of this leaflet?

 What makes atopic eczema flare-up?

-- Many factors in a person’s environment can make atopic eczema worse; these include irritants such as soaps, detergents and other chemicals, heat, dust, woollen clothing, and pets.
+- Irritants such as soaps, detergents and other chemicals, heat, dust, woollen clothing, and pets.

-- Being unwell, for example having a common cold can cause a flare-up.
+- Being unwell, such as having a common cold

 Can atopic eczema be cured?

 Atopic eczema may be troublesome for people in certain jobs that involve contact with irritant materials, such as catering, hairdressing, cleaning, or healthcare work.
-In later life, atopic eczema can present as hand dermatitis and as a result exposure to irritants and allergens should be avoided both in the home and at work.
+In later life, atopic eczema can present as hand dermatitis.
+Therefore, exposure to irritants and allergens should be avoided both in the home and at work.

 Can atopic eczema be prevented?

-There is no clear proven way to prevent eczema.
+Currently, there is no proven way to stop eczema from developing.

 Can someone with atopic eczema lead a normal life?

-Yes, you can lead a full life including sports, swimming and travel.
-You may need to make minor changes such as keeping moisturiser with you at school, work or when away from home.
+Yes, people with eczema can lead a full life which can include participating in sports, swimming and travel.
+They may need to make minor changes such as keeping moisturiser with them at school, work or when away from home.

 How can atopic eczema be treated?